 Jeremy Irons as Charles Ryder in Brideshead Revisited

-During the more austere times of the 1930s, teddy bear coats continued to be worn.
+Despite the austere times of the decade, teddy bear coats continued to be worn throughout the 1930s.
 The cabin conditions of aircraft and automobiles had started to become more comfortable, but if you had chosen to travel by sea, alpaca fur fabric would be perfect to wear on deck – as can be seen in the photograph of Salvador Dali standing aboard the S.S.Normandie as it docks in New York City, on December 7th, 1936.

 Salvador Dali keeping warm on the deck of S.S.Normandie (1936)